Legal Education in a Capital Location

 - Access to the "rocket docket," the U.S. District Court for the Eastern District of Virginia, Alexandria Division, which has the fastest trial docket in the United States and adjudicates some of the most complex civil cases in the nation, particularly patent, copyright, and employment cases.

 Northern Virginia offers professional advantages and diverse social, cultural, and educational opportunities unequaled in any other metropolitan region.
-Arlington County, where the law school is located, has vibrant commercial districts that host a number of industry leaders and Fortune 500 companies; the City of Alexandria houses the U.S. Patent and Trademark Office and provides a venue for the headquarters of many national associations; Fairfax County, a world center of commerce and trade and the technology hub of the United States East Coast, has offices of more than 4,000 technology companies and national law firms located within its borders.
+Arlington County, where the law school is located, was originally part of the "10 miles square" parcel of land surveyed in 1791 to be the Nation's Capital.
+The county has vibrant commercial districts that host a number of industry leaders and Fortune 500 companies; the City of Alexandria houses the U.S. Patent and Trademark Office and provides a venue for the headquarters of many national associations; Fairfax County, a world center of commerce and trade and the technology hub of the United States East Coast, has offices of more than 4,000 technology companies and national law firms located within its borders.

 Mason Law students make frequent use of the region's Metro subway system connecting Virginia, Maryland, and the District of Columbia.
 A stop adjacent to the campus allows students to travel between home, classes, jobs, and internships throughout the Washington area.
 Travel time to Federal Triangle is a mere 14 minutes from the Virginia Square/George Mason University Metro station.